Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/transcendent.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Duration: Instantaneous.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You summon an illusory volcano behind you, which erupts, crumbling to pieces in the process.
 All creatures of your choice within 60 feet of you must make a Constitution saving throw.
-On a failed saving throw, a creature takes 6d6 bludgeoning damage and 6d6 fire damage and is stunned until the end of its next turn.
-On a successful saving throw, it takes full damage, but is not stunned.
+All creatures of your choice within 60 feet of you take 6d6 bludgeoning damage and 6d6 fire damage.
+Additionally, they must make a Constitution saving throw or be stunned until the end of its next turn.

 #### Soul Devouring Grasp